berlin-experiment/Diu/README.md

 ## Security Measures

+Refer to the project documentation for information regarding the security threats, measures, threat model, and mitigation strategies for the Diu Hardware project.

 ## Getting Started

 Please refer to the project documentation and setup guides for detailed instructions on configuring and deploying the Diu system.
 The documentation covers the following topics: